How to support a friend doing exams

 Talk to their parents

 It can help to chat to your friend’s family during exam time and see how they are feeling about how your friend is dealing with exams.
-If you are worried about your friend, let their parents know so that they are also aware of how your friend is feeling.
+If you feel they have a supportive family and you are worried about your friend, let their parents know so that they are also aware of how your friend is feeling.

 Remind them to take a deep breath